bayyangjie/Banking-Loans-Analysis/README.md

 <img src="https://github.com/bayyangjie/Banking-Loans-Analysis/blob/main/Images/loan%20analysis.png?raw=true" width="100%">

 ## Deposit Analysis
 The deposit analysis report shows the total deposit made by a client to the bank.
-The total deposit includes the standard bank deposit, savings account deposit, foreign currency deposits and checking account deposit.
+The total deposit includes the standard bank deposit, savings account deposit, foreign currency deposits and checking account deposit. <br>

 The visuals also provide a breakdown of total deposits by a client by Nationality and Engagement Timeframe.
 The total bank deposit made by a client is also further broken down by Income Band. <br>

 <img src="https://github.com/bayyangjie/Banking-Loans-Analysis/blob/main/Images/deposit%20analysis.png?raw=true" width="100%">